 Should You Work for Free?
-Here Are 5 Common Scenarios Where You’ll Be Tempted
+5 Scenarios You’ll Be Tempted To

 Ah, the age old question that virtually every freelancer has had to grapple with at some point – usually early on – in their career: